 Cancer Resource Center – The Cancer Resource Center, located at WVCI Country Club, provides patients and their caregivers information and support to ease their cancer journey.
 The center is staffed by American Cancer Society volunteers.
 No appointment is necessary.

-Reach to Recovery - To receive peer support for breast cancer at any stage, from diagnosis to treatment and recovery, connect with a Reach to Recovery volunteer through the Cancer Resource Center.
+Reach to Recovery – To receive peer support for breast cancer at any stage, from diagnosis to treatment to recovery, connect with a Reach to Recovery volunteer through the Cancer Resource Center.

 Our partnership with CaringBridge

 A private social network for our patients – CaringBridge.org provides you a simple way to communicate with those who care about you.
 Share, fundraise and keep friends and family informed through this easy-to-use site.